marienz/nix-doom-emacs-unstraightened/README.md

   `emacs` binary (that is: it switches from `emacsWithDoom` to `doomEmacs`).
 Use this if you want to install vanilla Emacs in parallel.

-- `extraPackages`: Specify extra Emacs packages from nixpkgs to be available to Doom Emacs.
-Defaults to this function `epkgs: [ ]` (no extra packages).
-For example to include Emacs package `treesit-grammars.with-all-grammars`:
-`extraPackages = epkgs: [ epkgs.treesit-grammars.with-all-grammars ];`.

 ## Comparison to "normal" Doom Emacs

 - Unstraightened updates Doom and its dependencies along with the rest of your